-Tom Clancy's Splinter Cell: Conviction Preview
+Tom Clancy’s Splinter Cell: Conviction Hands-On Preview for PC

-Tom Clancy's Splinter Cell: Conviction box art
+Tom Clancy’s Splinter Cell: Conviction Hands-On Preview for PC

 February 4, 2008 - Those who follow the Splinter Cell storyline were quite riled up by the end of Splinter Cell: Double Agent.
 Although there were several endings that were possible through different actions in the game, they all led to one conclusion: Sam became a wanted man.
 Double Agent's multiple endings were all quite tension-filled, and made many fans thirty for more.
 And that is where Splinter Cell: Conviction comes in.
 Originally slated for a holiday 2007 release, Splinter Cell: Conviction has since been pushed back to Q2 2008.
 Although no information has been revealed as to why this dramatic delay has occurred, there has been some new information about the game made available in recent weeks.